cryogars/goshawk/README.md

 In it's current state, GOSHAWK expects PRISMA L1A processed via ([SISTER](https://github.com/EnSpec/sister) or EMIT L1B processed via SISTER.
 Full disclosure the EMIT implementation has not been formally validated , see our paper on testing PRISMA.
 But the code is structured to take the EMIT data.
 Other missions may be adapted using this framework.

-Also, this method was framed around libRadtran for radiative transfer modeling.
-However, this codebase could be modified to use MODTRAN or other.

 The code was designed to be ran on any kind of Linux clusters mananged by SLURM (e.g., Boise State's **R2** and **Borah** clusters, https://bsu-docs.readthedocs.io/en/latest/) with large amounts of CPU across many nodes.